-Formal actions that can be taken when a individual needs to resolve an issue in accordance with the Arizona Administrative Code R9-21-401 and 403.
+The SMI grievance and appeals process are formal actions that can be taken when a member needs to resolve an issue in accordance with the Arizona Administrative Code R9-21-401 and 403.

-SMI Grievance: filed when there is an allegation that a individual living with an SMI has had their rights violated.
-This process is in accordance with AHCCCS Contractor Operations Manual (ACOM) 446 for grievances and investigations.
+SMI Grievance: Grievances are filed when there is an allegation that a member living with a serious mental illness has had their rights violated.
+This process is in accordance with AHCCCS Contractor Operations

+Manual (ACOM) 446 for grievances and investigations.

-SMI Appeal: filed when a individual disagrees with decisions regarding eligibility for behavioral health services, including TXIX services, fees and waivers; assessments and further evaluations; and services and treatment plans.
+SMI Appeal: Appeals are filed when a member disagrees with decisions regarding eligibility for behavioral health services, including TXIX services, fees and waivers; assessments and further evaluations; and services and treatment plans.
 This process is in accordance with AHCCCS Contractor Operations Manual (ACOM) 444 for the notice and appeal requirements.